sampatboddu/ec2-cft-airflow-poc/README.md

 ## POC to setup VPC & launch EC2 using a simple CFT ##

 #### Steps ####
-Markup: * Setup VPC
+1. Setup VPC
-        * Launch EC2
+2. Launch EC2
-        * Install Airflow in EC2
+3. Install Airflow in EC2
-        * Place data in S3
+4. Place data in S3
-        * Create Crawler and read schema to Data Catalog (Athena)
+5. Create Crawler and read schema to Data Catalog (Athena)
-        * Launch RDS MySQL instance
+6. Launch RDS MySQL instance
-        * Launch EMR
+7. Launch EMR
-        * Write sprak to read data from S3 and write to RDS
+8. Write sprak to read data from S3 and write to RDS
-        * Trigger Spark job from Airflow
+9. Trigger Spark job from Airflow
     * Launch EMR
     * Run PySpark
     * Decommission EMR
-        * Clean up
+10. Clean up
-        * Write CFT for the POC -> whole or VPC/EC2/EMR
+11. Write CFT for the POC -> whole or VPC/EC2/EMR

 1. Copy CFT to S3